PierreKieffer/pubsubToolBox/README.md

 var buffer = consumer.InitBuffer(1)
 ```

+Once the message is consumed, it is dropped from the buffer.

 Consume messages from Pub/Sub broker :

 If the subscriber doesn't exist, it will be created.